Abiola97/AbiolAjao/Power BI projects/US ACCIDENT DATA EXPLORATION/README.md

-## US ROAD ACCIDENTs EXPLORATORY DATA ANALYSIS
+## US ROAD ACCIDENTS EXPLORATORY DATA ANALYSIS

 **Aim**:
 - Conducting descriptive analytics on road accidents occurence in the US to know the accident hotspots (city, county & states)  and severity levels.